Maurice-Schurink/xdss-academy-challenges/challenge1-titanic/README.md

 ### Phase 2

 Write a notebook to model the dataset and get 85% on the kaggle website.
-* Rememeber to split your data to three parts and the begining - train, validation, test.
+* Rememeber to split your data into three parts at the begining - train, validation, test.
 Use the train and validation to optimise your model and use the test data only once.
 * You can also replace the train\validation with [cross validation](https://www.openml.org/a/estimation-procedures/1)

 ### Technologies: